-This Comprehensive Economic Development Strategy was approved by the Region 6 Resource Partners Board of Directors, referred to as the Board, on , 2022 after review and consideration of the Strategy.
+This Comprehensive Economic Development Strategy was approved by the Region 6 Resource Partners Board of Directors, referred to as the Board, on November 28, 2022 after review and consideration of the Strategy and after a required 30-day public comment period that occurred from October 21 to November 21.
+No public comments were received.
 See resolution provided on the following page.
-The strategy was submitted to the Economic Development Administration (EDA) for approval on , 2022.
+The strategy was submitted to the Economic Development Administration (EDA) for approval on December 12, 2022.
 Per regulation, this strategy will be updated every five years by Region 6 Resource Partners.